 “Great!
 Bye Phichit, see you around!”

 As soon as Victor was out of earshot, Phichit turned back to Yuuri.
-“Okay, you were so right, he is nice,” he whispered, going back to his food.
+“Okay, you were so right, he is nice,” he whispered.

 “Isn’t he?!”
 Yuuri wanted to bang his head against the table, because that was simply not fair.